Written by Tenley Haraldson.

 13. Set Work Boundaries...

-Just because you’re working from home doesn’t mean you have endless time to do everything that’s thrown at you.
+Just because you’re WFH doesn’t mean you have endless time to do everything that’s thrown at you.

-Your boss probably doesn’t understand what you’re dealing with, so be transparent by sharing your active work hours, creating clear “no-contact” times, and asking for fewer meetings, a slightly-adjusted workload, extended timelines, etc.
+Your boss probably doesn’t understand what you’re dealing with, so be transparent by sharing your active work hours, creating clear “no-contact” times, and asking for accommodation when it’s necessary (e.g. fewer meetings, a slightly-adjusted workload, extended timelines).

 14. ...Then Set Family Boundaries

-With you working from home, your kids will still have demands and your partner may occasionally make unreasonable requests.
-When you’re in “work mode,” your family needs to understand that “no means no.” To set boundaries with your family:
+With you working from home, your kids will probably have extra demands.
+Your partner may occasionally make unreasonable requests.
+When you’re in “work mode,” however, your family needs to understand that “no means no.”

-- Have non-negotiable “work times” when you shouldn’t be disturbed.
+- Set non-negotiable “work times” when you can’t be disturbed.

-- If you can, ask your partner to manage all child-related needs while you work.
+- If possible, ask your partner to manage all child-related needs during specific working times.
 Do the same when it’s their turn.

-When you spend more time at home, you (and your kids) are creating more messes than usual.
-Disorganized houses are a distraction, so nip things in the bud by setting aside 15 minutes to clean small messes.
+It’s inevitable: When you spend more time at home, more messes pile up.
+Since disorganized houses are a major distraction, nip things in the bud by setting aside 10-15 minutes each day to tackle smaller messes.

 Waiting for your coffee?
 Wipe down counters or sweep the floor.
 Kids brushing their teeth?
 Clean the bathroom mirror or give the toilet a quick swish.
-Even young kids can help, so set a timer to treat cleaning like a fun activity (while instilling the importance of chores).
-Things will be more manageable when it’s time for a deep cleaning.
+When it’s finally time to deep-clean your kitchen or bathroom, things will feel a lot more manageable.
+Even young kids can help out with cleaning tasks, so set a timer to treat cleaning like a fun activity (rather than a chore).

 Puracy Is Here to Help